Badgerati/Pode/docs/Tutorials/Authentication/Methods/Custom.md

 The typical setup of authentication is that you create some scheme to parse the request ([`New-PodeAuthScheme`](../../../../Functions/Authentication/New-PodeAuthScheme)), and then you pipe this into a validator to validate the parsed user's credentials ([`Add-PodeAuth`](../../../../Functions/Authentication/Add-PodeAuth)).

 There is however also an optional `-PostValidator` ScriptBlock that can be passed to your Custom Authentication scheme on the [`New-PodeAuthScheme`](../../../../Functions/Authentication/New-PodeAuthScheme) function.
-This `-PostValidator` script runs after normal user validation, and is supplied the current [web event](../../../WebEvent), the original splatted array returned from the [`New-PodeAuthScheme`](../../../../Functions/Authentication/New-PodeAuthScheme) ScriptBlock, the result HashTable from the user validator from `Add-PodeAuth`, and the `-ArgumentList` HashTable from `New-PodeAuthScheme`.
+This `-PostValidator` script runs after normal user validation, and also has access to the current [web event](../../../WebEvent).
+The original splatted array returned from the [`New-PodeAuthScheme`](../../../../Functions/Authentication/New-PodeAuthScheme) ScriptBlock, the result HashTable from the user validator from `Add-PodeAuth`, and the `-ArgumentList` HashTable from `New-PodeAuthScheme` are supplied as parameters.
 You can use this script to re-generate any hashes for further validation, but if successful you *must* return the User object again (ie: re-return the last parameter which is the original validation result).

 For example, if you have a post validator script for the above Client Custom Authentication, then it would be supplied the following parameters:

-* Web Event
 * ClientName
 * Username
 * Password